tykus/shawty/README.md

 ## Shawty

-A URL shortener using Sinatra using Redis for persistence.
+A very simple URL shortener using Sinatra using Redis for persistence.

 `$ redis-server`